tHarvey303/synthesizer/docs/CONTRIBUTING.md

 ## Settting up your development environment

-To begin developing in Synthesizer you'll first want to set up a new environment (at least its highly recommended you do).
+To begin developing in Synthesizer first set up a new environment.

 ```bash
 python3 -m venv synth-dev-env
 source synth-dev-env/bin/activate
 ```

-One you have set up and activated this environment you can clone the repo and install it in editable mode with the extra development dependencies.
-To do so simply run:
+You can then clone the repo and install it in editable mode with the extra development dependencies.

 ```bash
 git clone https://github.com/flaresimulations/synthesizer.git